 We have been fortunate in having excellent mentors and advisors.

 From our Aunt, who graciously provided the $7,500 needed to acquire our Dell 386, Microsoft Word, and an HP 2 page per minute laser printer.
-To our accountant whose faith in us never wavered, and from the great advice from trusted mentors (whose history goes back to Spencer Stuart and Korn Ferry) who had years in our game – the right people have always been there for us when we needed them most.
+To our accountant whose faith in us never wavered, and from the great advice from trusted mentors with decades in the search industry – the right people have always been there for us when we needed them most.

 We have had some good luck and built on that through hard work.